utPLSQL/utPLSQL/docs/userguide/annotations.md

 ### Test

-The `--%suite` annotation denotes procedure withing test suite as a unit test.
+The `--%test` annotation denotes procedure withing test suite as a unit test.
 It accepts an optional description that will be reported when the test is executed.
 When description is not provided, procedure name is displayed on report.

+If `--%test` raises an unhandled exception the following will happen:
+- the test will be marked as errored and exception stack trace will be captured and reported
+- the `--%aftertest`, `--%aftereach` procedures **will be executed** for the errored test
+- the `--%afterall` procedures **will be executed**
+- test execution will continue uninterrupted for rest of the suite

 Test procedure without description.
 ```sql